 E-Miles is a little different from e-Rewards.
 While e-Miles has a section on the site for surveys, I find it difficult to screen into these.
 What’s great about e-Miles is the other types of offers that you can complete to earn points.
-For example, if you’re looking to donate to charity you can earn up to 2,000 miles just by donating.
+For example, if you’re looking to donate to charity, you can earn up to 2,000 miles just by donating.
 You can even get points for starting a free trial with ancestry.com!
-As a rule of thumb, avoid the spammy links that ask for phone number or address.
+As a rule of thumb, avoid the spammy links that ask for phone numbers or addresses.

 How to Sign-up for e-Miles

 Even if you don’t use the site often, it’s worth signing up for the initial bonus.
 If you sign up through e-Miles directly, you get 50 miles for joining and another 200 for completing 5 or more offers.
 With this option, you can redeem miles with any of the following airline partners:

 - Alaska Mileage Plan

 Redemptions start at 500 e-Miles for 500 miles with your preferred airline.
 You can also redeem for the following hotel programs: